Gonna write this up in longer form, but folks complaining that the $45bn Ukraine costs are high miss two key points:

 It's astounding how much more fun and better designed 1970s computer books for kids are than their 1980s counterparts.

-"Flowchart for counting giraffes met on the way to school" from "Computers" by Jane Jonas Srivastava (Young Math Books, 1972; you can read this book with a free account on archive.org at https://archive.org/details/computers0000sriv)
+"Flowchart for counting giraffes met on the way to school" from "Computers" by Jane Jonas Srivastava (Young Math Books, 1972; you can read this book with a free account on archive.org at archive.org/details/computers0)

 Folks who think federation doesn't work tend to conveniently forget DNS and email are good examples of federated protocols with many runtime implementations.